Eewo ati Ebo Riru

 Taleda tole ji ohun ini irunmole

-ko naka arawa ni an loo fun
+arawa ni an loo fun

 kaleni irorun leewo se waye fun awa eniyan.”